BrainPonders/PocoClass/GUIDE.md

 This is what happens when the rule matches a document:

 **Static Metadata** (Always assign the same value):
-- "Assign Correspondent → Bank of America"
+- "Assign Correspondent → Financial Institution"
-- "Assign Document Type → Bank Statement"
+- "Assign Document Type → Statement"
 - "Assign Tags → Finance, 2024"

 **Dynamic Metadata** (Extract from the document):